Ilya Gringolts: Early life and studies

 Gringolts has made commercial recordings for such labels as Onyx and Deutsche Grammophon.

+Gringolts plays the violin “ex Kiesewetter” by Antonio Stradivari, a loan from the Stradivari Society, Chicago.
+Previously, Gringolts played the "ex-Prové" Stradivarius violin, loaned to him by a private donor.

+Personal life

+Since the Russian invasion of Ukraine, he has been living in exile in Zurich.
+Much of his family continues to live in Saint Petersburg, but his parents have fled Russia.

-Gringolts is married to the Armenian violinist Anahit Kurtikyan.
+Gringolts is married to the Armenian violinist Anahit Kurtikyan, who also plays in the Gringolts Quartet.
 The couple has three daughters.
 His sister, Olga, is married to the violinist, Maxim Vengerov.